 Among Nordnet's 420,000 Nordic customers there are a lot of really talented investors who are sharing information about their portfolios and trades through Shareville.
 That level of detailed data helps all our customers to become successful and avoid making irrational decisions.
 They can see what is really working for others and follow suit.

-What makes it all worth while is when we get feedback like this (in Swedish: use Bing to translate ).
+What makes it all worth while is when we get feedback like this.
+(In Swedish, so let me summarize.)
 Maren is a 65-year old retiree living in Stockholm, who has taught herself the basics of successful investment strategies through talking to other investors, asking smart questions, and achieving over 15% return.
 Now she is excited about using Shareville to learn more.